-Act 1045 of 2007 amends Arkansas Code Title 14 to authorize the creation and operation of research park authorities for the purpose of economic development, exempting the property of each research park authority from all state, county and municipal taxes including income tax, inheritance and estate tax.
+ACA 14-144-311 amends Arkansas Code Title 14 to authorize the creation and operation of research park authorities for the purpose of economic development, exempting the property of each research park authority from all state, county and municipal taxes including income tax, inheritance and estate tax.
 The act allows contributions to research park authorities to qualify for the credit provided by ACA 26-51-1103.

-7. Workforce Training Credit
+6. Workforce Training Credit

-Act 1003 of 2007 amends ACA 6-50-702 which permits an income tax credit based on a portion of the cost of workforce training.
-If the training is in an Arkansas state supported educational institution, the credit allowed is the lesser of one-half of the amount paid by the company or the hourly training cost up to \$80 per instructional hour.
+ACA 6-50-702 permits an income tax credit based on a portion of the cost of workforce training.
+If the training is in an Arkansas state supported educational institution, the credit allowed is the lesser of one-half (1/2) of the amount paid by the company or the hourly training cost up to \$80 per instructional hour.
 If training is by company employees or company paid consultants, the tax credit cannot be more than \$25 per hour.
 There is no carryforward provision for this credit.
 Applications for this credit are available from the Arkansas Department of Economic Development at (501) 682-7675.

-8. Tourism Development Credit
+7. Tourism Development Credit

-Act 2308 of 2005 amends ACA 15-11-509 to provide for an income tax credit based on a percentage of the payroll of the new full-time permanent employees working at a tourism attraction project, equal to 4% of the payroll of the new full-time permanent employees.
+ACA 15-11-509 provides for an income tax credit equal to 4% of the payroll of the new full-time permanent employees working at a tourism attraction project.
 To be counted as a new full-time permanent employee for the purpose of qualifying for the tax credit, the employee in the position must have been an Arkansas taxpayer during the year in which the credit was earned.

-For projects receiving approval after March 1,1999, the credit may be applied against the approved company's income tax liability for the succeeding nine (9) years or until entirely used, whichever occurs first.
+For projects receiving approval after March 1,1999, the credit may be applied against the approved company's income tax liability for the succeeding nine (9) years or until exhausted, whichever occurs first.
 The Act was effective August 12, 2005.

-9. Youth Apprenticeship Program
+8. Youth Apprenticeship Program